 - Review the DGLV’s Traffic Count Policy.

-If you are considering a stream structure replacement as a part of your proposed project, contact the Conservation District early in the project planning process.
-Structures must meet eligibility requirements and be evaluated by the District’s staff.
+If you are considering a stream structure replacement, the District will utilize the program’s Stream_Crossing_Evaluation criteria.
+Contact the Conservation District early in the project planning process to be sure that your project is eligible for Program funding.
 Municipalities’ are responsible for obtaining all necessary permits.

 If you are requesting funds for a dirt and gravel road project and plan on using Driving Surface Aggregate, all aggregate paid for with DGLV funds must be certified.
 Contact the District early in the planning process with your quarry information.
 DSA Certification information and forms are available for use for your project.

 If there are off right of way property owners who will be impacted by your project, a release form is required.
 An example off right of way release is provided here.
 The District encourages stakeholder cooperation and municipalities should consult with their solicitors regarding off right of way related issues.

 Submission of a completion report is required for either dirt and gravel or low volume road projects.
 Instructions for the completion report are available, and the District’s staff is always available to provide assistance.
 Keep in mind, that final payments will not be made on projects without the completion report.

 *Forms and materials provided by the Center for Dirt, Gravel and Low Volume Roads.